Jackson Place

 Jackson Place is a Washington, D.C. street located across from the White House and forming the western border of Lafayette Square between Pennsylvania Avenue and H Street, NW, beginning just south of Connecticut Avenue.
+Facing the street are mostly 19th century town homes which are now generally used for government offices or other official functions.

 History

 The block is situated on land once owned by the Decatur family, until 1869 when they sold it to Lorenzo Sherwood, who in turn sold the land to John Knower.
 In 1957, the Federal government acquired the townhouses on Jackson Place.
 The government had plans to demolish the buildings to make way for construction of a new Federal office building on the land.
 In 1962, First Lady Jacqueline Kennedy intervened and the project was canceled.

 Buildings

 The block is lined by several townhouses constructed in the late 19th century.

 Peter Parker House

 The Peter Parker House (700 Jackson Place), at the corner with Pennsylvania Avenue, was built in 1860.
 Physician Peter Parker was an early resident.
 It housed the Carnegie Endowment for International Peace for several decades, up until the late 1960s.
 In the 1980s, it was combined with Blair House.